 Detailing and Cleaning

 Following the completion of the laborious tasks, your personal or rental car will be washed and cleaned on the inside to remove any debris and metal dust that has accumulated.
 Every surface, including the paint, will be cleaned well and polished again to bring back its original shine.

 Every component of the lamp will be subjected to additional inspections as deemed necessary.
 At this time, the auto body shop also checks the car for any small problems.
 To ensure that the car is “showroom quality,” every detail will be scrutinized and altered.

 After all of the repairs are done, the focus will be on visual checks and maybe another test drive.
 Both the production manager and the head technician must sign off on the collision repair when it is done.

 The last step is getting the car ready to be dropped off or picked up at the collision repair shop.
 They will contact you to set up a face-to-face meeting to discuss the collision repair procedure.
-You have the right to ask for a complete, itemized list of all the repairs and parts that are part of the car work.
+You have the right to ask for a complete, itemised list of all the repairs and parts that are part of the car work.

 Auto body repair is not an easy process, so you will need to hire certified technicians to do the work.
 There are several specialists you could find in Paris, Texas, or surrounding areas, and one of them is Scott’s Collision Repair.

 We are Paris, TX’s leader in collision repair with nearly 20 years of experience in the auto industry, and we guarantee repair quality.
 Contact us today and get a quote.